vangef/BBGradebookOrganiser/README.md

   - `python -m pip install pandas`
 - Usage: `python inspect_submissions.py GRADEBOOK_DIR_NAME`
   - Note: run *after* organising a gradebook with `organise_gradebook.py`
+- In order to exclude files from hashing, create a CSV file in directory *csv* to provide the file names to be excluded
+  - e.g. for AssignmentX: create AssignmentX_excluded.csv, with a column named "exclude_filename" and list the file names
 - Generated CSV files can be found in directory *csv*, with *GRADEBOOK_DIR_NAME* as file name prefix
   - e.g. inspecting submissions for *AssignmentX* will create 2 csv files:
     - AssignmentX_file_hashes_[datetime].csv